 Narcissist Gaslighting: How To Spot The Signs & Take Action

 Do you always tip-toe around someone in your life, weighing if your decisions would make them happy or upset?
+Then you might be a victim of narcissistic gaslighting.

 People with Narcissistic Personality Disorder (NPD) can gaslight you for years, making you doubt your own choices and actions long after they are gone.